Electrostat-Lab/AVR-Sandbox/HelloArrays/README.md

 > Remark:
 > The multi-dimensional arrays represent a buffer that is internally divided into large chunks (arrays), de-referencing will
 > get you to the inner most value of those chunks as you go.
+> Casting an array to a buffer (pointer) will manipulate it as a linear memory buffer (unidimensional buffer).

 ---------------